Royal National Institute of Blind People (RNIB) is the leading UK charity helping blind and partially sighted people.

 There are almost two million people in the UK suffering from sight loss; a figure we believe will double to four million people by 2050.

 What would you lose from your life if you lost your sight?
-RNIB helps people who have lost their sight to find their lives again.
-When you lose your sight you can lose more than just your ability to see.
+We help people who have lost their sight to find their lives again.
+Losing your sight means you can lose more than just your ability to see.
 It can feel, like your entire world is falling apart.
 Right now we can only reach one in three of those who need our help the most.
 You can help us reach everyone.

 Our vision is of a world in which blind and partially sighted people enjoy the same rights, freedom, responsibilities and quality of life as people who are fully sighted.